 Yet a thick grey fog did linger a long while, dimming whatever light still dared to shine through it.

 So they adapted to that toxic haze.
-It became a grotesque sort of mask, disguising all that was once lovely and brought delight.
+It became a grotesque sort of mask, disguising even the loveliest of sights.

 Adaptation.
 Acclimation.
 Assimilation.
 “Preservation,” they said.

 Things grew more deplorable than anyone cared to admit.

 Fortunately for them, that thick haze limited visibility.
 God forbid one should catch a glimpse of his own ghastly sight!

 So the town spiraled in fits of dysfunction.
 Despair spawned from the haze.
 Depression flourished in silent desperation.